Jefferson Airplane: 1965–1966: Formation and early development

-The group's first single was Balin's "It's No Secret" (a tune he wrote with Otis Redding in mind); the B-side was "Runnin' Round the World", the song that led to the band's first clash with RCA Victor over the lyric "The nights I've spent with you have been fantastic trips".
+The group's first single was Balin's "It's No Secret" (a tune he wrote with Otis Redding in mind); the B-side was "Runnin' Round This World", the song that led to the band's first clash with RCA Victor over the lyric "The nights I've spent with you have been fantastic trips".
 After their debut LP was completed in March 1966, Skip Spence quit the band and he was eventually replaced by Spencer Dryden, who played his first show with the Airplane at the Berkeley Folk Festival on July 4, 1966.
 Dryden had previously played with a Los Angeles group called the Ashes, which later became the Peanut Butter Conspiracy.

 Original manager Katz was fired in August, sparking a long-running legal battle that continued until 1987, and Balin's friend and roommate Bill Thompson was installed as road manager and temporary band manager.
-It was Thompson, a friend and staunch supporter of the band and a former Chronicle staffer, who had convinced reviewers Ralph Gleason and John Wasserman to see the band at the Longshoreman's Hall.
-Thanks to Gleason's influence, Thompson was able to book the group for appearances at the Berkeley Folk Festival and at the Monterey Jazz Festival.
+It was Thompson, a friend and staunch supporter of the band and a former Chronicle staffer, who had convinced reviewers Ralph Gleason and John Wasserman to see the band at the Matrix.
+Thanks to Gleason's influence, Thompson was able to book the group for appearances at the Monterey Jazz Festival.

 The group's debut LP Jefferson Airplane Takes Off was released on August 15, 1966.
 The album was dominated by Balin, who provided most of the lead vocals and had a hand in writing all of the original material, including "It's No Secret" and "Come Up the Years."
 It also contained covers of "Tobacco Road", Dino Valente's "Let's Get Together", and "Chauffeur Blues", which became a signature tune for Anderson.
 RCA Victor initially pressed only 15,000 copies, but it sold more than 10,000 in San Francisco alone, prompting the label to reprint it.
 For the re-pressing, the company deleted "Runnin' Round This World" (which had appeared on early mono pressings), because executives objected to the word "trip" in the lyrics.
 For similar reasons, RCA Victor substituted altered versions for two other tracks: "Let Me In", changing the line "I gotta get in/you know where" to "you shut your door/now it ain't fair."
 In the same song, they also switched the lyric "Don't tell me you want money" to "Don't tell me it ain't funny".
 "Run Around" was also edited, changing the line "flowers that sway as you lay under me" to "flowers that sway as you stay here by me".
-The original pressings of the LP featuring "Runnin' 'Round This World" and the uncensored versions of "Let Me In" and "Run Around" are collectors items.
+The original pressings of the LP featuring "Runnin' 'Round This World" and the uncensored versions of "Let Me In" and "Run Around" are collector's items.

 Signe Anderson gave birth to her daughter in May 1966, and in October she announced her departure from the band.
 Her final performance with the Airplane took place at the Fillmore on October 15, 1966.
-A recording of the performance was in 2010 released as a live album, subtitled Signe's Farewell.
+A recording of the performance, subtitled Signe's Farewell, was released in 2010.